johnalamina/nursing/refcw/appp_knpnp/ans_structure_function.md

 ![[ans.png]]
 ![[Pasted image 20231203182017.png]]

+The autonomic nervous system is a division of the Nervous system.
 The Nervous system has several sub-divisions.
 The first division is divides the nervous system into the central nervous system and the peripheral nervous system.
+The central nervous system is positionally located at the anatomical centre of the body and consists of the brain and spinal cord (ref).
+The peripheral nervous system refer the the nerves that emanate from the central nervous system.
+There are 12 nerves that emanate from the brain and 31 nerves that originate from the spinal cord.
+The spinal nerves are further subdivided into 4 regions:  cervical, thoracic, lumbar, and sacral region.
+The peripheral nervous system is further classified into the somatic and autonomic (automatic) nervous system.
+While the somatic nervous system

 NS
 - CNS